if (screen && screen.width > 768)

 One of the final steps when preparing your artwork is to save a version of your design with the fonts converted to outlines.
 This eliminates the need for you to provide us with the fonts that you incorporated into your design.
 Please note that fonts that have been converted to outlines can no longer be edited via the text tool.

 Embedding images versus linking them allows you to upload one complete print ready file to us.
+(This is a common process for when you are providing Adobe Illustrator files and sometimes Adobe Indesign files).

 We prefer final artwork to be sent in PDF, Ai, EPS or a PSD file, although we do accept high resolution image files, as well as Adobe Indesign.
 Please note that Indesign files require that you also send the linked elements.
 Please also note that modifications to Flattened PSD files and Image formats such as JPEG, PNG, and TIFF are very limited.
+At this time we don't accept Canva files.